- PCOS is sometimes treated with metformin, a drug for insulin resistance.

 In addition to these findings, other studies have found that there is no consistent evidence that metformin improves the signs of hyperandrogenism.

-The outlook for metformin in the treatment of PCOS
+The outlook for metformin as a PCOS treatment

 Metformin should not be completely discounted as an option for the management of PCOS.
 Whilst less effective than other options, metformin has been shown to restore ovulation in some women with PCOS.

-Is there a possibility of metformin being prescribed as standard to all women that receive a diagnosis of PCOS?
+Will metformin be prescribed as standard to all women that receive a diagnosis of PCOS?

 Unlikely.
 A more valuable course of action would be for doctors to better understand the various PCOS phenotypes and thus, take a more individualised approach to treatment, deciding which of their patients could genuinely benefit from treatment with the drug.